-We are party to a credit agreement with a group of lenders initially entered into in June 2015 (as amended, the "Credit Agreement"), which, among other things, provides for a \$500 million secured revolving credit facility (the "Credit Facility").
-On May 8, 2023, the Company declared a "Covenant Changeover Date" (as defined in its existing credit agreement), thereby declaring the Company out of the financial covenant holiday and no longer subject to certain of the restrictive covenants contained in the agreement.
-Following that, on June 29, 2023, we amended and restated the Credit Agreement (the "Restated Credit Agreement") to, among other things, (i) extend the maturity date of the Credit Facility from May 12, 2024 to June 29, 2028 (unless, on any date that is 91 days prior to the final scheduled maturity date in respect of any indebtedness outstanding under certain "specified debt", the aggregate outstanding principal amount of such specified debt is \$200 million or more then the maturity date will be such business day); (ii) maintain the aggregate amount of revolving commitments available at \$500 million; (iii) increases the total net leverage ratio from 3.5 to 1.0 to 4.5 to 1.0; and (iv) replace the LIBOR interest rate benchmark with a secured overnight financing rate ("SOFR") interest rate benchmark.
+things, (i) extend the maturity date of the Credit Facility from May 12, 2024 to June 29, 2028 (unless, on any date that is 91 days prior to the final scheduled maturity date in respect of any indebtedness outstanding under certain "specified debt", the aggregate outstanding principal amount of such specified debt is \$200 million or more then the maturity date will be such business day); (ii) maintain the aggregate amount of revolving commitments available at \$500 million; (iii) increase the total net leverage ratio from 3.5 to 1.0 to 4.5 to 1.0; and (iv) replace the LIBOR interest rate benchmark with a secured overnight financing rate ("SOFR") interest rate benchmark.

 The Company may borrow from the Credit Facility in U.S dollars, Euros and Sterling.
-Borrowings under the Credit Facility generally bear interest, at the Company's option, at a rate per annum equal to either (i) the Term Benchmark Borrowing rate, or the EURIBO rate for the interest period in effect for such borrowings in Euro; plus an applicable margin ranging from 1.75% to 2.50% ("Term Benchmark/RFP Spread"), based on the Company's total net leverage ratio; (ii) the RFP Borrowing rate, or the Daily Simple Sterling Overnight Interbank Average rate for the interest period in effect for such borrowings in Sterling; plus the Term Benchmark/RFP Spread, based on the Company's total net leverage ratio; or (iii) the Alternate Base Rate ("ABR") Borrowing, which is the greatest of (a) the Prime Rate in effect on such day, (b) the New York Fed Bank Rate in effect on such day plus 1/2 of 1.00% per annum; and (c) the Term Benchmark Borrowing rate, or Adjusted Term SOFR for an interest period of one month as published two US Government Securities Business Days prior to such day (or if such day is not a US Government Securities Business Day, the immediately preceding US Government Securities Business Day) plus 1.00% per annum; in addition to an applicable margin ranging from 0.75% to 1.50%, based on the Company's total net leverage ratio.
+Borrowings under the Credit Facility generally bear interest, at the Company's option, at a rate per annum equal to either (i) the Term Benchmark Borrowing rate, or the EURIBO rate for the interest period in effect for such borrowings in Euro; plus an applicable margin ranging from 1.75% to 2.50% ("Term Benchmark/RFP Spread"), based on the Company's total net leverage ratio; (ii) the RFP Borrowing rate, or the Daily Simple Sterling Overnight Interbank Average rate for the interest period in effect for such borrowings in Sterling, plus the Term Benchmark/RFP Spread, based on the Company's total net leverage ratio; or (iii) the Alternate Base Rate ("ABR") Borrowing, which is the greatest of (a) the Prime Rate in effect on such day, (b) the New York Fed Bank Rate in effect on such day plus 1/2 of 1.00% per annum, and (c) the Term Benchmark Borrowing rate, or Adjusted Term SOFR for an interest period of one month as published two US Government Securities Business Days prior to such day (or if such day is not a US Government Securities Business Day, the immediately preceding US Government Securities Business Day) plus 1.00% per annum; in addition to an applicable margin ranging from 0.75% to 1.50%, based on the Company's total net leverage ratio.
 In addition, we are required to pay a quarterly commitment fee, at an applicable rate ranging from 0.25% to 0.40%, on the daily unused portion of the Credit Facility for each fiscal quarter and in connection with the issuance of letters of credit.
-As of June 30, 2023, our unused revolver capacity was subject to a commitment fee of 0.25%, given the Company's total net leverage ratio.
+As of September 30, 2023, our unused revolver capacity was subject to a commitment fee of 0.25%, given the Company's total net leverage ratio.
 In addition, the Credit Facility includes \$15 million of borrowing capacity available for letters of credit and \$40 million for swing line borrowings on same-day notice.